localgovy/marketregular/content/blog/year-round-toronto-farmers-markets.md

 [Allan Gardens Farmers’ Market](https://www.marketregular.com/markets/allan-gardens-farmers-market) · 19 Horticultural Avenue · **10 AM–2 PM** · year-round

 Indoor Saturday under the conservatory.
-Start at North if you want the early open, then walk or streetcar over.
+If you're an early-bird then start with North, then walk or take a streetcar over.

 **Vendors to look for:**